 And the good news is that all of this starts by picking up one new habit, paying attention.

-When I was a kid my favorite question was “why” (my parents often joke that they wish they had the internet when I was young, it would have saved them serious cash on an encyclopedia set!), and to this day I continue to have a genuine curiosity about everything around me– most of all around process.
-In my career, I found the secret to success when I stopped being scared to speak up and ask people around me what their problem was, and why they have it.
+When I was a kid my favorite question was “why” (my parents often joke that they wish they had the internet when I was young, it would have saved them serious cash on an encyclopedia set!), and to this day I continue to have a genuine curiosity about everything around me– most of all, around process.
+In my career, I found the secret to success when I stopped being scared to speak up and ask people around me what their problems are, and why they have them.

 Did you ever think asking someone “What is your problem” would be the key to success?
 Ha!

-For example, questions like “if they were to listen to you, what would you tell them is the solution to this problem?” work really well.
-Often people don’t focus on solutions because they are so used to not being heard, so asking this question makes them think about what they would say if they were heard (oh and by the way, you are listening to them in this moment so make them feel special- don’t check your phone or work on your computer while they talk!).
+For example, questions like “if they were to listen to you, what would you tell them the solution to this problem is?” work really well.
+Often people don’t focus on solutions because they are so used to not being heard, so asking this question makes them think about what they would say if they were heard (oh and by the way, you are listening to them at this moment so make them feel special- don’t check your phone or work on your computer while they talk!).